GamePigeon: Reception

 GamePigeon has enjoyed commercial success, with VentureBeat noting that GamePigeon was ranked number-one in the "Top Free" category of the iMessage App Store, six months after its release.
 Critically, GamePigeon has been generally well received, being highlighted by online media publications early on shortly after the iOS 10 launch.
 It has since been included on many "best iMessage apps" lists.
 Based on over 162,000 ratings, the game holds a 4.0 out of 5 rating on the App Store.
 Julian Chokkattu of Digital Trends wrote "GamePigeon should be like the pre-installed versions of Solitaire and Minesweeper that used to come with older iterations of Windows."
 On its launch day, Boy Genius Report included it on a list of "10 of the best iMessage apps, games and stickers for iOS 10 on launch day."
 The Daily Dot wrote, "GamePigeon is easily the best current gaming option within iMessages."

-8-Ball and Cup Pong have been particularly well received by media outlets.
+8-ball and cup pong have been particularly well received by media outlets.
 The Daily Dot had specific praise for the app's billiards game: "8-Ball controls shockingly smoothly with your fingers, and there’s nothing quite like destroying a dear friend in poker."
 During his 2020 U.S. presidential campaign, Cory Booker was cited as playing the game with his family.

 In 2017, CNBC cited one teenager who expressed that GamePigeon was one of just a few reasons that those in her age range use the iMessage app.
 The game has received particular positive reception for allowing introverted individuals to exercise a form social activity; similarly, the game was highlighted as a way to maintain social distancing guidelines during the COVID-19 pandemic.

-Influence

-Snapchat released an in-message games app called Snapchat Games.

-As an April Fools' Day joke, The Chronicle, a Duke University newspaper, published that Duke's athletic program adopted Cup Pong as an official varsity sport.
+As an April Fools' Day joke in 2020, The Chronicle, a Duke University newspaper, published that Duke's athletic program adopted GamePigeon's Cup Pong as an official varsity sport.